 “You gave words of wisdom for adults whose parents try to control them,” says Ruben on 7 Tips for Dealing With Controlling Parents.
-“What about a 10 year old child with abusive parents?
-How can a child put into practice all your nice tips and tricks if their parents use physical and mental abuse?
+“What about a 10 year old child who can’t leave a home with abusive parents?
+How can a child put into practice all your nice tips if their mom or dad uses physical and mental abuse?
 Sorry but the Internet is full of tips and tricks on how to do this and that but this is not gonna work with abused children.
 Maybe I’m wrong, maybe this an article about the ‘light version’ of controlling parents?
 Thanks anyway.”

-9 Ways to Survive Abusive Parents When You Can’t Leave Home
+10 Ways to Cope With Abusive Parents When You’re Stuck at Home

 - Gave me a curfew of 10 pm

 - Grounded me when I was late coming home